Universal quantum control over Majorana zero modes: Introduction

 Majorana zero mode (MZM), first theoretically predicted in the Kitaev chain model~\cite{Kitaev2001Unpaired}, represents the most elementary realization of the non-Abelian anyons.
 The Kitaev chain models a one-dimensional system of spinless fermions and was once regarded as a somewhat unphysical toy model~\cite{Elliott2015Colloquium}.
-Nevertheless, the spinless fermions behavior can be simulated through experimentally accessible proxy systems, such as the spin-orbit-coupling electron gases under Zeeman field, as suggested by the subsequent theoretical studies~\cite{Elliott2015Colloquium,Fu2008Superconducting, Sau2010Generic,Alicea2010Majorana,Lutchyn2010Majorana,Oreg2010Helical,Nadj2013Proposal,Pientka2013Topological,Gao2024Majorana}.
-Experimental researches for MZM have been conducted in multiple physical platforms, including the superconducting systems~\cite{Stevan2014Observation,Howon2018Toward,Jiao2018Chiral, Schneider2020Controlling,Jie2021Spin} and hybrid magnetic-superconductor systems~\cite{Schneider2022Precursors}.
+Nevertheless, the spinless fermions can be simulated through experimentally accessible proxy systems, such as the spin-orbit-coupling electron gases under Zeeman field, as suggested by the subsequent theoretical studies~\cite{Elliott2015Colloquium,Fu2008Superconducting, Sau2010Generic,Alicea2010Majorana,Lutchyn2010Majorana,Oreg2010Helical,Nadj2013Proposal,Pientka2013Topological,Gao2024Majorana}.
+Experimental research for MZMs has been conducted in multiple physical platforms, including the superconducting systems~\cite{Stevan2014Observation,Howon2018Toward,Jiao2018Chiral, Schneider2020Controlling,Jie2021Spin} and hybrid magnetic-superconductor systems~\cite{Schneider2021Topological,Schneider2022Precursors,Soldini2023Twodimensional}.
 Recently, indirect evidences for MZMs have been witnessed in the hybrid semiconductor-superconductor system~\cite{Microsoft2025Interferometric}, exhibiting a zero-bias conductance peak~\cite{Das2012Zerobias,Deng2012Anomalous,Finck2013Anomalous,Churchill2013Superconductor} and the topological protection against the variations of local parameters~\cite{Jiao2018Chiral,Jie2021Spin,Microsoft2025Interferometric}.
-The braiding of MZMs, however, remains the gold-standard signature for definitively establishing their non-Abelian statistics~\cite{Dvir2023Realization}.
+The braiding of MZMs, however, remains unimplemented as the gold-standard signature for definitively establishing their non-Abelian statistics~\cite{Dvir2023Realization}.